Congregation B'nai Torah

-Congregation B'nai Torah is a Conservative synagogue located in Sandy Springs, Georgia, United States.
+Congregation B'nai Torah is a Conservative synagogue located in Sandy Springs, Georgia, in the United States.
 It was founded in 1981 by young, unaffiliated Jews who had attended the Hillel High holiday services at Emory University since the 1970s.
 The 125 member families met in a closed grammar school until 1984, and then for two years in trailers, until they constructed a synagogue building.

+Overview

 The congregation was highly unusual, as it was founded as an Orthodox shul, but without a mechitza.
 Because of the challenge of being an independent synagogue, it gradually moved towards the Conservative movement, first identifying as "traditional" ("Conservadox") and then finally affiliating with the Conservative movement in November 2003.
+Soon after, the synagogue completed a transition to an egalitarian practice, with women now integrated into all ritual roles.